basin-dev/continue/autodebug/README.md

 9. Every time you make changes to the code, you need to run `npm run compile`

+10. Toggle Developer tools if you run into errors

 ## Background

 - `src/bridge.ts`: connects this VS Code Extension to our Python backend that interacts with GPT-3